1. CONTACT US

 5.3 Profiling and analysing information of our supporters

 In order to tailor what type and level of support we ask you for, we may analyse personal information we collect about you including how you have engaged with us previously, demographic information, measures of affluence, philanthropic interests and networks.

 We may also use information in the public domain, for example listed Directorships or typical earnings in a given area.

 In some instances, we may use third party wealth screening companies or insight companies to provide us with general information about you (please refer to section 6 for further information on data shared with third parties).
 You can opt out of your data being used for profiling and wealth screening techniques by contacting the Company Secretary.

 6. DISCLOSURE OF YOUR INFORMATION

 6.2 We may disclose your personal information to:

-6.3 Any personal information that you include in any Goodwill Message may be posted to the Site which will be accessible to anyone who visits the Site wherever they may be located.
+6.3 Any personal information that you include in any goodwill message may be posted to the Site which will be accessible to anyone who visits the Site wherever they may be located.

-Google Analytics Google Analytics are used widely by websites to collect information about how website visitors use a site.
+Google Analytics are used widely by websites to collect information about how website visitors use a site.
 We will use Google Analytics cookies to collect information about how users use the Website and to improve the Website.
 Google Analytics collect information in an anonymous form and will not allow us to identify you or collect any personal information about you.
-Google Analytics do not track your internet activity after leaving the Website.
+Google Analytics do not track your internet activity after leaving the Site.